 The World Economic Forum recently released the Global Gender Gap Report (GGGR) for 2021.
-The United States isn’t even in the top 20 of countries surveyed for gender equality1.
-Women only make up 14% of cloud computing jobs and 32% of data and AI positions1.
-And only 10.4% of women are pursuing positions in STEM (compared with >30% of men)1.
-Additionally, women only make up 42% of higher-level positions despite being almost half of the workforce, a number that is surely lower if you were to sample only STEM positions1.
+The United States isn’t even in the top 20 of countries surveyed for gender equality.
+Women only make up 14% of cloud computing jobs and 32% of data and AI positions.
+And only 10.4% of women are pursuing positions in STEM (compared with >30% of men).
+Additionally, women only make up 42% of higher-level positions despite being almost half of the workforce, a number that is surely lower if you were to sample only STEM positions.
 Things are looking bleak for women in technology, but all is not lost.
 Research suggests that some aspects of the gender gap are closing.
-Overall, the US jumped up 23 spots in gender equality rankings from 2020, mostly due to increased political empowerment1.
+Overall, the US jumped up 23 spots in gender equality rankings from 2020, mostly due to increased political empowerment.

-But what about Pittsburgh, the city of steel that is transforming into the technology hub of the East Coast, where we have some of the biggest names in technology competing for our technology workers?
-SmartAsset ranks the best cities for women in tech each year and in 2021, Pittsburgh came in 51st out of 63… not great2.
-Pittsburgh saw only 26% of tech jobs filled by women and a 79% gender pay gap2.
-It seems that the systemic issue of gender inequality persists in the number 2 most livable city in the US3.
+But what about Pittsburgh?
+The city Data Ideology calls home.
+For those not aware, the City of Steel is transforming into the technology hub of the East Coast, where we have some of the biggest names in technology competing for our technology workers.
+SmartAsset ranks the best cities for Women in Tech each year and in 2021, Pittsburgh came in 51st out of 63… not great.
+Pittsburgh saw only 26% of tech jobs filled by women and a 79% gender pay gap.
+It seems that the systemic issue of gender inequality persists in the number 2 most livable city in the US.

 So, what do we do with this information?
 Sulk?
 Pout?
 Lament the fact that women on average make 65.4 cents for every dollar that a man makes?
 If you are asking me, we do the opposite of everything that was expected of women in the past, all the things that put us in this position in the first place.
 An excerpt from Housekeeping Monthly from 67 years ago suggests that women should: